The B.C. coroners service is investigating two separate fatal North Okanagan motor vehicle accidents Sunday.

 Police are asking that anyone who may have witnessed the collision or the vehicles prior to the crash, to contact Enderby RCMP at 250-838-6818.

-Both accidents are still in the early stages of investigation.
+Both investigations are still in the preliminary stages and no names have been released.